HarshHadiya04/simple_portfolio/README.md

 ---
 ## limitations
    - I'm use the alphavantage stock free api so i can use api only 25 times in a day.
-   - if you can see current price is 0.00 in stock dashboard . it's mean i'm already used api 25 times in a day
+   - if you can see current price is 0.00 in stock dashboard . it's mean i'm already used api 25 times in a day.

 Let me know if you'd like further improvements!